viamrobotics/docs/docs/tutorials/make-an-led-blink-with-a-raspberry-pi-and-sdk.md

 If you are looking for some projects that would be a great next step in your journey of learning about how to build robots, I would recommend that you check out one of following [Tutorial List](..).

-If you want to connect with other developers learning how to build robots, or if you have any issues whatsoever getting Viam set up, let us know on the [Viam Community Slack](http://viamrobotics.slack.com), and we will be happy to help you get up and running.
+If you want to connect with other developers learning how to build robots, or if you have any issues whatsoever getting Viam set up, let us know on the <a href="http://viamrobotics.slack.com" target="_blank">Viam Community Slack</a>[^slack], and we will be happy to help you get up and running.

 ## Components URL List